byuids-resumes/wood-resume-1/docs/index.md

 ### Professional Work History

 `April 2022 - Present`
-__Brigham Young Univesrsity-Idaho Geography Department__, Teaching Assistant
+__Brigham Young University-Idaho Geography Department__, Teaching Assistant

 - Employed by the University to tutor students and maintain GIS content
-- Material covered includes cartography, geodatabases, geoprocessing, and raster band calculations.
+- Material covered includes cartography, geo-databases, geo-processing, and raster band calculations.
 - This position also includes planning meeting times with students, professors, grading, and giving feedback on course material.

 `April 2022 - Present`
-__Brigham Young Univesrsity-Idaho Geology Department__, President of sUAS Program
+__Brigham Young University-Idaho Geology Department__, President of sUAS Program

 - Maintain two DJI Matrice 600s and manage several other students
 - Independently plan flight missions, collect research data, and process that data for department wide use
 - Remote Pilot Certificate from the FAA (Part 107) ad

 <!-- ### Footer

 Last updated: May 2013 -->